Get Started with FedEx Web Services

-FedEx is retiring the legacy FedEx Ship Manager® API (Application Programming Interface) and the FedEx Ship Manager® Direct electronic shipping solutions.
+FedEx has retired the legacy FedEx Ship Manager® API (Application Programming Interface) and the FedEx Ship Manager® Direct electronic shipping solutions.

 Take advantage of the new features not offered in our legacy solutions by making the switch to FedEx Web Services, and be on your way to offering cutting edge solutions to your customers.
 Read through the steps to transition below, or visit our frequently asked questions page to learn more.